Skip to main content

 Whereas, In a news conference, DOHMH Commissioner, Dr. Ashwin Vasan, admitted that childcare center inspectors are not trained in identifying potential hazards like illicit drugs, recognizing the need for policy changes to ensure the safety of children within day care facilities; and

-Whereas, In acknowledging the need for comprehensive and immediate action to enhance child safety in home-based daycare settings, New York State Senator Gustavo Rivera has introduced, S.7815, which would amend the social services law to include illegal drug detection and overdose prevention training and establish rights to transparency for parents of children enrolled in home-based day care; and
+Whereas, In acknowledging the need for comprehensive and immediate action to enhance child safety in home-based daycare settings, New York State Senator Gustavo Rivera and New York State Assembly Member George Alvarez have introduced S.6225/A.3899A, which would amend the social services law to increase transparency around the rights of parents and/or legal guardians to inspect day care centers which their children attend; and

-Whereas, Moreover, all child day care providers would be required to display a toll-free telephone number and email for the OCFS alongside their license; and
+Whereas, Moreover, all child day care providers would be required to display a toll-free telephone number and email for the Office of Children and Family Services (OCFS) alongside their license; and

-Whereas, If passed, this bill would address existing inadequacies in the current home-based day care system through stringent regulations to prevent the unauthorized presence of dangerous substances and individuals, the creation of opioid overdose prevention and education programs, and establish parents’ rights to transparency, serving as a crucial first step in ensuring the safety of our children; now, therefore, be it
+Whereas, If passed, this bill would address existing inadequacies in the current home-based day care system through stringent regulations to prevent the unauthorized presence of dangerous substances and individuals, the creation of opioid overdose prevention and education programs, and establish parents’ rights to transparency, serving as a crucial first step in ensuring the safety of children; now, therefore, be it

-Resolved, That the Council of the City of New York calls upon the New York State Senate to pass, the New York State Assembly to introduce and pass, and the Governor to sign, S. 7815, which would tighten regulations, enhance inspections and background checks mandates, and provide training and resources to ensure the safety of children in child day care homes, programs, and facilities across New York State.
+Resolved, That the Council of the City of New York calls upon the New York State Legislature to pass, and the Governor to sign, S.6225/A.3899A, which would tighten regulations, enhance inspections, and provide training and resources to day care providers and parents to ensure the safety of children in child day care homes, programs, and facilities across New York State.

 LS #14882